things-factory/sdk/packages/koa-auth/README.md

     // if specified, mounts the routes off of the given path
     // eg. /things-factory/auth, /things-factory/auth/callback
     // defaults to ''
-    prefix: "/things-factory",
+    prefix: '/things-factory',
     // your things-factory app api key
     apiKey: THINGS_FACTORY_API_KEY,
     // your things-factory app secret
     secret: THINGS_FACTORY_SECRET,
     // scopes to request on the merchants store
-    scopes: ["write_orders, write_products"],
+    scopes: ['write_orders, write_products'],
     // set access mode, default is 'online'
-    accessMode: "offline",
+    accessMode: 'offline',
     // callback for when auth is completed afterAuth(ctx) {
-      const { shop, accessToken } = ctx.session;
+      const { warehouse, accessToken } = ctx.session

-      console.log("We did it!", accessToken);
+      console.log('We did it!', accessToken)

-      ctx.redirect("/");
+      ctx.redirect('/')
-    },
+    }
   })
-);
+)
 ```

 #### `/auth`

 This route starts the oauth process.
-It expects a `?shop` parameter and will error out if one is not present.
-To install it in a store just go to `/auth?shop=myStoreSubdomain`.
+It expects a `?warehouse` parameter and will error out if one is not present.
+To install it in a warehouse just go to `/auth?warehouse=myWarehouseSubdomain`.

 ### `/auth/callback`